-Some learners – particularly if taking National Certificates at school – will take them alongside Highers.
-Also, other learners will have taken Highers at school prior to studying for a National Certificate at a tertiary college.
+Some students – particularly if taking National Certificates at school – will take them alongside Highers.
+Also, other students will have taken Highers at school prior to studying for a National Certificate at a tertiary college.
 There is, therefore, likely to be a relatively mixed pattern of qualifications for applicants to HEPs who hold a National Certificate.

-Under CfE, there is an enhanced emphasis on ensuring learners undertake their learning journey and the qualifications and assessment which support it, at a pace which best meets their needs, allowing them some personalisation and choice in the overall curriculum they engage with.
-As such, different patterns of provision and attainment are likely to emerge among learners.
+Under CfE, there is an enhanced emphasis on ensuring students undertake their learning journey and the qualifications and assessment which support it, at a pace which best meets their needs, allowing them some personalisation and choice in the overall curriculum they engage with.
+As such, different patterns of provision and attainment are likely to emerge among students.

 SQA’s Group Award and Unit specifications and other supporting documentation for each Award subject are available at: www.sqa.org.uk/sqa/41280.2540.html